spooky-simon/spooky-simon.github.io/engine_swap.md

 ![image of the left bank of a 3800 with cylinders exposed after honing](/docs/assets/honed_cylinders.jpg) *Easier done than said.*

+With pistons cleaned, cylinders honed, and ring pliers purchased, I reinstalled the pistons with their shiny new rings, rod bearings, and rod bolts.
+It always feels a little wrong to just toss hardware, espacially if its as fancy as rod bolts, but alas.
+Next on the docket was puuting on the fancy new MLS head gaskets (ty Intense Racing) and ARP head studs.
+These two upgrades should allow for atleast one more rebuild without purchasing new parts as well as withstanding more of a beating.
+I feel very lucky as the 3800 head studs are about $100 as opposed to the multiple hundreds for most of my friends' builds.
+The heads required mild finagling as I refused to take the valves and valve springs apart, due to my garage being a particularly unclean engine build environment and these being mildly sensitive parts.
+Time will tell if this was unwise.

 Please be patient while the site is under construction